 Somehow, I managed to save $10,000 while moonlighting on the weekend.
 I used that money and backpacked around the world for a year.
 It changed my life.
 (I highly recommend everyone to do that once in their life.)

 After coming home, I took my interest in wedding planning and started a studio, Beautiful Gatherings.
-One thing led to another, I became one of the top 10 wedding planners in Singapore and now, I run a 2D animation studio, Sage Animation.
+One thing led to another, I became one of the top 10 wedding planners in Singapore and now, I run an animation studio.

 I thought an appropriate end of this chapter would be to share 10 lessons I learned along this journey (More on the chapter ending next.)

 I once interviewed a hospitality mogul.
 After the interview, he said to me: “Bryan, I’m so jealous of you.
 You can just take off anytime and travel anywhere”.